nomad-software/nomad.uk.net/markdown/articles/why-gos-design-is-a-disservice-to-intelligent-programmers.md

 <time>Posted on 25th March 2015 by [Gary Willoughby](/pages/about.html)</time>

+**EDIT:** This is now an old post and my opinion of Go has changed a great deal over the years.
+This article has been used to cause harm on the reputation of Go and its community which is not warranted.
+Over the years i've come to appreciate the simplicity of Go and the ethos behind its creation.
+Today, I'm employed as a Go engineer and I enjoy using it tremendously.
+In fact, I'd go further and say it's one of the finest languages I've ever used.
+With all honesty, my opinion was wrong when I wrote this article and the quotes by Rob Pike were obviously a reaction to the complexity of other bloated languages.

+---

 Over the course of the past few months I’ve been using [Go](https://golang.org/) to implement a [proof of concept](https://en.wikipedia.org/wiki/Proof_of_concept) program in my spare time.
 This was done in part to learn Go and to also see if such a program would work.
 The program itself is very simplistic and not the focus of this article but my experience of using Go is worth writing a few words.
 Go is shaping up to be a popular language for doing serious large scale work and a language created by [Google](https://github.com/golang/go) is not to be sniffed at.
 With all that said, I honestly think Go’s design is a disservice to intelligent programmers.

 ## Created for lesser programmers?